How Crypto Gifts Are Taxed

 Be sure to includes gifts into your cryptocurrency tax software account, as it's necessary to account for assets received or given.

-If you donate to a recognized charitable organization, then you are not liable for tax on the asset, and you can have a charitable deduction.
+If you donate crypto to a 501(c)(3), then you are not liable for tax on the asset, and you can have a charitable deduction.